davidlegartt/FortniteTracker/README.md

 - Rest of the items from the shop (Featured specials)
 - Fix vBucks icon in item cards

 PS.
-This is a personal project with many flaws and ugly/silly code
+This is a personal project with many flaws and ugly/silly code.
+If you're looking for proper tracker there are alot of options on google. :)